powerline/powerline/docs/source/develop/listers.rst

     Refer to :ref:`segment_info detailed description <dev-segments-info>` for further details.

+``draw_inner_divider``
+    If False (default) soft dividers between segments in the listed group will not be drawn regardless of actual segment settings.
+If True they will be drawn, again regardless of actual segment settings.
+Set it to ``None`` in order to respect segment settings.

 And also any other argument(s) specified by user in :ref:`args key
 <config-themes-seg-args>` (no additional arguments by default).